 Please report to the Duval County Courthouse Jury Assembly Room, Room 2379 (follow signs to the second floor).
 Please feel free to bring reading material, laptops, tablets, etc for downtime.

 The garage opens at 5:20 a.m. and will be available for jurors throughout the duration of your service.
 Please proceed to the 5th, 6th or 7th levels of the garage or as directed by garage attendants.
-The garage is shown on the map below as point A, roughly at 125 N. Clay Street, Jacksonville, FL 32202.
+The garage is shown on the map above at 125 N. Clay Street, Jacksonville, FL 32202.
 Please note that the Clay Street entrance is the only entrance into the garage.

 If you have a disability and need special accommodations to serve, please contact Court Administration at (904) 255-1695 within two business days of receiving your juror summons.
 If you are hearing or voice impaired, please call (800) 955-8771.

 Section 40.013 of the Florida Statutes gives the reasons a person may be excused from jury service.
 Exemptions are broken down into two categories: Optional Exemptions and Mandatory Disqualified Exemptions.
 For either type of exemption, please follow the directions in the "Juror Excusal Statement" portion of your summons.